 Early in 1913, a petition started by Mr. John Conrad was sent to the Bishop of the Episcopal Diocese of Pennsylvania, requesting that an Episcopal mission or chapel be established at the Gulph, Montgomery County, a small village about fifteen miles from Philadelphia and seven miles from Valley Forge.

 The bishop consented and a meeting was held in May 1913 in the Bird-in-Hand Schoolhouse (Gulph Mills did not exist at the time, and the post office address was Bird-in-Hand).
-On Trinity Sunday, June 1st of that year the first service was held in the parlor of the home of Mr. & Mrs. P. R. Varian.
+On Trinity Sunday, June 1st of that year, the first service was held in the parlor of the home of Mr. and Mrs. P. R. Varian.
 Seventy men, women and children attended this first service sitting on one hundred year-old benches that came from an old school house with a cross of two cedar posts that had been fashioned by Mr. Varian and his future son-in-law.

 Transportation in those days was limited to horse and wagon, and roads were only dirt paths.
 Only one or two local residents owned automobiles and therefore membership was limited to those people living in close proximity to the church.
 On July 11, 1914, the cornerstone of the first building was laid.

 During the ensuing years Trinity underwent gradual change but it was not until after the end of World War II that a major shift in population began to take place.